3265923408/ai-line-art-generator/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Hair Line Art Generator** is an advanced AI platform that transforms portrait photos into high-quality hair sketches.
-By utilizing deep learning models, it accurately captures hair texture, flow, and volume, making it an essential tool for hairstyle design, character illustration, and digital art practice.
+By utilizing deep learning models, it accurately captures hair texture, flow, and volume, making it an essential tool for hairstyle design, character illustration, and digital art practice

 ### Key Features
 *   **✨ Photo-to-LineArt:** Instantly convert hair photos into clean, professional sketches.